 For more details and data, please consult the below map and charts.

-(*) This includes all cases reported (imported/border cases and locally acquired cases)
+(*) This includes all cases reported (imported/border cases and locally acquired cases) with a reporting date.

 You can print or download the map in PNG, JPEG and PDF format by clicking on the hamburger menu ☰ on the top right corner